Fermat-Little-Hackers/AfriMart/Readme.md

 This project is licensed under the [MIT License](LICENSE).

-Thank you for joining us on this journey to empower African businesses globally! 🌍💼
+Thank you for joining us on this journey, leverage Starknet to empower African businesses globally! 🌍💼